WY_TrapperCreekWSA1

 Values

-The Trapper Creek WSA encompasses 7,200 acres of BLM-administered public land with no private or state inholdings.
-Trapper Creek is one of the most spectacular canyons on the west slope of the Bighorns.
-It is characterized by the dramatic vertical relief of the cliffs, spires, and massive rock outcrops of the canyon walls, as well as the presence of a clear cascading stream.
-It contains important habitat for rare and endangered species such as bald eagles and peregrine falcons and is crucial winter range for elk and deer.
-The lower entrance to Great Expectations Cave (Great X) is located in the WSA.
-The elevation difference between the lower and upper entrances is 1,403 feet, making Great X the third-deepest cave in the United States.
+The Trapper Creek WSA contains one of the most spectacular canyons on the west slope of the Bighorn Mountains.
+Dramatic vertical relief, massive canyon walls, red cliffs, a clear cascading stream, and vibrant riparian vegetation are found here.
+The WSA contains important habitat for rare and endangered species such as bald eagles and peregrine falcons and is crucial winter range for elk and deer.
+The lower entrance to Great Expectations Cave is located in the WSA.
+The elevation difference between the lower and upper entrances is 1,403 feet, making it the third-deepest cave in the United States.

 Visitation Information